 DATETRUNC('month',DATEADD('month',1,[DateField])) >= [MonthParameter] OR DATETRUNC('month',[DateField]) = [MonthParameter]

-- Drag the calculated field to the filter shelf and set to True
+- This is a boolean calculated field, it returns True of False.
+Drag the calculated field to the filter shelf and set to True

 2. Build a Tableau Late Filter

 This is most useful when wanting to show a MoM change or a YoY change.

 A standard filter removes the prior value from the data so the MoM or YoY is blank.

 One of the last things to calculate in Tableau, based on Tableau’s Order of Operations, are table calculations.

 Therefore the Month on Month (or Year on Year) calculates first, then the table calculation filter is applied, the MoM/YoY calculation remains good.